MajekDamilola/MajekDamilola/README.md

-- 👋 Hi, I’m @Marhk
+Hi, I’m @Marhk
-- 👀 I’m interested in cryptocurrency
+I’m interested in cryptocurrency and cryptography and apps development I also create educational contents for web3 project and manage communities
-- 🌱 I’m currently learning project management
-- 💞️ I’m looking to collaborate on project development
-- 📫 How to reach me ( telegram : @James_Marhk )